sbohmann/node-static-sites/README.md

     npm install ../node-static-sites

 Inside your package.json, you can then add a script using the CLI.
-The script's name ```generate``` is arbitrary, it can be named whatever you like:
+The script's name ```generate``` is arbitrary, it can be named whatever you like. "nssg" is short for node static site generator:

     "scripts": {
-        "generate": "at.yeoman.static-site"
+        "generate": "nssg"
     }

 Command line arguments for the CLI (see below) can be inserted after the package name: